 Balloon cactus is not a very common plant, but some retailers carry the succulents and the seeds are widely available on the internet.
 As one of the low growing, chubby, round types of cactus, it is adorable and well worth including in your cactus collection.
 Like many of the desert varieties, balloon cactus cannot tolerate frost and, in most climes, is suited only as a houseplant.

 If you aren’t a collector, you may wonder, “what is a balloon cactus.”
 You would recognize where it gets its name if you saw the plant.
-Pleasantly plump might describe
+Pleasantly plump might describe this succulent.
+It grows fairly quickly and will eventually achieve 12 inches in height (31 cm.) in a container, but wild species can get 3 feet tall (91 cm.).

-An obvious globose form with blue-green skin and deep ridges with both woolly and erect spines, under the right conditions the plant will produce rather large bright, yellow flowers.
-Unfortunately, the plant is threatened in its native regions of Brazil, Uruguay, Paraguay and Argentina.
+An obvious globose form with blue-green skin and deep ridges with both woolly and erect spines, under the right conditions the plant will produce rather large, bright yellow flowers.
+Unfortunately, the plant is threatened in its native regions of Brazil, Uruguay, Paraguay, and Argentina.

 How to Grow Balloon Cactus

 This plant prefers desert-like conditions, and the soil and site should mimic those environmental experiences.
 Use a good cactus mix or make your own with half top soil and half horticultural sand.
-You can also use regular potting soil halved with sand, pebble and other gritty material.
+You can also use regular potting soil halved with sand, pebble, and other gritty material.

 This cactus is hardy to USDA zone 9 only, so most gardeners will need to grow this plant indoors and move outside just for summer.